9.5. Member Functions and Program Organization

 2. The definition of the Time add function (as it appears inside of the class).

-Object z is copied to the parameter t2, which is explicit (i.e., clearly visible) in the function definition.
-Object y is copied to the implicit add parameter, which is implicit (i.e., its presences is suggested by how member functions work but it is not named in the definition).
-When the add function needs to access a member variable that belong to t2 (which is a copy of z) it explicitly names t2 and then uses the dot operator to select the specific member variable: t2.hours.
-When the add function needs to access a member variable that belongs to the implicit object (which is a copy of y), it does so by simply naming the member variable - neither an object name nor the dot operator is needed: hours.
+The function call copies object z to the parameter t2, which is explicit (i.e., clearly visible) in the function definition.
+It copies object y to the implicit add parameter, this.
+Object-oriented member functions automatically define this, making its presence in the function generally invisible and otherwise unnamed.
+When the add function needs to access a member variable that belongs to t2 (which is a copy of z), it explicitly names t2 and then uses the dot operator to select the specific member variable: t2.hours.
+When the add function needs to access a member variable that belongs to the implicit object (which is a copy of y), it does so by simply naming the member variable - the access doesn't need an object name or a selection operator: hours.
+(If desired, programmers can use an extended notation: this-<hours, but it isn't required.)

 Program Organization

-As we saw with structures in chapter 4, we can make it easier to reuse a data structure if we separate the specification (the structure specification and the function prototypes) from the implementation (i.e., the function definitions).
+As we saw with structures in Chapter 4, we can make it easier to reuse a data structure if we separate the specification (the structure specification and the function prototypes) from the implementation (i.e., the function definitions).
 This organization is also routine with classes.
 Take, for example, the string class.
-If we write a program that needs to use the string class, we add #include <string> to the top of our program, which includes the class specification, including all of the string functions, in our program.
-The string class function definitions are placed in a file named "string.cpp" and compiled to create an object file (ends with a ".obj" extension on Windows and with a ".o" extension on Unix and Linux).
-The object code is placed in a library and is extracted from the library and included in our program by the linker (Windows) or the loader (Unix/Linux/macOS).
+If we write a program that needs to use the string class, we add #include <string> to the top of our program, which includes the class specification and the string function prototypes, in our program.
+The C++ compiler system places the string class function definitions in a separate source-code file, compiles them to machine code, and stores the machine code in a library.
+The linker (Windows) or the loader (Unix/Linux/macOS) extracts the string function machine code from the library and incorporates it with our programs when we compile them.

 We followed this organization in the chapter 6 version of the Time example, which consisted of three files: Time.h, Time.cpp, and driver.cpp.
 Converting the Time example from a structure-based to a class-based program requires